kevin-44/WAX_Creator_API_Integration/README.md

 ## Request a WAX Creator API Key

-An API key is required to invoke the WAX Creator API.
+A **WAX Creator API Key** is required to invoke the WAX Creator API.

 ---